vgarvardt/go-pg-adapter/README.md

 - [`github.com/jackc/pgx/v4.Conn`] (pgx v4) - `github.com/vgarvardt/go-pg-adapter/pgx4adapter.NewConn()`
 - [`github.com/jackc/pgx/v4/pgxpool.Pool`] (pgx v4) - `github.com/vgarvardt/go-pg-adapter/pgx4adapter.NewPool()`

-## Testing

-Linter and tests are running for every Pul Request, but it is possible to run linter and tests locally using `docker` and `make`.

-Run linter: `make link`.
-This command runs liner in docker container with the project source code mounted.

-Run tests: `make test`.
-This command runs project dependencies in docker containers if they are not started yet and runs go tests with coverage.

 ## MIT License

 Copyright (c) 2020 Vladimir Garvardt